 The Department relies on its communication practices and open-door policies as an informal, though key measure of assessment.
 Well-being is assessed through daily contact and by engaging staff in many opportunities for communication.
 The Administrator has an open-door policy and annually implements the Administrator's "15-minutes" with ALL staff, which allows them oneon-one conversation.
 The discussion focuses on ways to improve/enhance the overall program at the Department.
-The Department's turnover rate has traditionally been low, and retention has been high.
+The Department's turnover rate has traditionally been low, and retention has to motivate staff.

+been high.
 Staff meetings are held, and the monthly progress report summarizes each Division's activities.
 An exit interview is held when employment is terminated to discover reasons for dissatisfaction, if any.
 The annual employee survey also gauges employee's concerns, level of work stress, support and overall satisfaction with their positions and DCA.
+The Mid-Year Review also provides a method for gauging these elements.